 What is software prototyping?
 Which tool is the first came into your mind when mentioned about software prototyping tool?
 Actually, nothing mysterious about software prototyping.
 It’s similar to the border term prototyping, a way for the manufacturer to get know what the final product will look like, so to evaluate how much additional resources could cost.
 On the other hand, superabundant prototyping tools are available nowadays, how to choose?
 Here I only pick the best 5 prototyping tools for your inspiration.

 Software prototyping is much the same as prototyping in the border product design field.
 It is a necessary step involved in daily software design.
-Normally, after doing enough UX research like gathering idea, data, information, demands, evaluation, then it’s time to build a prototyping.
+Normally, after doing enough UX research like gathering ideas, data, information, demands, evaluation, then it’s time to build a prototype.

 The basic software stage including:

 1. Paper prototyping - this is mostly for self-usage, to record ideas;